Workshops

 I've always been a person who asks, "What's next?"
 If you tell me water and oil never mix, well, I might accept that, or quickly ask, “But, what if I try ...?”
 I simply love challenges, and mastering watercolor is a doozy of a challenge, filled with unpredictability and artistic accidents.
 After 25 years of work in the medium, I've learned a trick or two – and I'd love to share them with you.

-In this workshop, you will learn to understand paint characteristics and materials, such as granulators, separators, stains, and lifters.
-You will also discover effective tips for color mixing.
-Through demonstration and hands-on experience, you’ll learn to master line quality, not just with a brush but by exploring other tools to achieve interesting movement in your painting.
+How to master line quality through demonstration and hands-on experience, not just with a brush but by exploring other tools to achieve interesting movement in your painting.

-Next, you will practice eleven corrective techniques to implement if things don’t go quite right.
-Lastly, you will conquer composition by learning the five elements of design.
+How to conquer composition by learning the five elements of design.
 We will apply these concepts and self-critique tips for evaluating your work.

 As a refresher when you need it, a detailed handout is provided upon “graduation.”